Internal family systems therapy (IFS)

 Some concerns that may respond particularly well include:

-If you’re unsure, you can speak to an IFS therapist to learn more about their approach and whether or not it could be right for you.
+If you’re unsure if internal family systems therapy sounds right for you, speaking with an IFS therapist can help.
+An experienced, qualified IFS therapist can help you learn more about their approach and whether or not it could be right for you.

 What to expect from an IFS therapy session

-When searching for an IFS therapist, it's advised to ensure they have achieved at least a level one IFS qualification, you can learn more about training and qualifications at Internal Family Systems Therapy UK
+When searching for an IFS therapist, it can help to check that your therapist has at least a level one IFS qualification.
+You can learn more about training and qualifications at Internal Family Systems Therapy UK

 When you start internal family systems therapy, you’re starting a collaborative partnership with your therapist.
 They will act as a guide, helping you to notice which parts are present and how to access your core self.